Asaadziad/TechIT/README.md

 # TechIT - Hi-Tech E-Commerce Site

-A full-stack e-commerce website specializing in hi-tech products, developed by Asaadziad, a student at HackerU College.
+A full-stack e-commerce website specializing in hi-tech products, developed by Asaadziad.

 ## Technologies used